Economy of Mexico: Corruption

 Petty corruption based on exercise of administrative discretion in matters of zoning and business permits is endemic in Mexico adding about 10% to the cost of consumer goods and services.
-An April 2012 article in The New York Times reporting payment of bribes to officials throughout Mexico in order to obtain construction permits, information, and other favors resulted in investigations in both the United States and Mexico.
+An April 2012 article in The New York Times reporting payment of bribes to officials throughout Mexico to obtain construction permits, information, and other favors resulted in investigations in both the United States and Mexico.

-Using relatively recent night light data and electricity consumption in comparison with Gross County Product, the informal sector of the local economy in Veracruz state is shown to have grown during the period of the Fox Administration though the regional government remained PRI.
-The assumption that the informal economy of Mexico is a constant 30% of total economic activity is not supported at the local level.
-The small amount of local spatial autocorrelation that was found suggests a few clusters of high and low literacy rates amongst municipios in Veracruz but not enough to warrant including an I-statistic as a regressor.
-Global spatial autocorrelation is found especially literacy at the macro-regional level which is an area for further research beyond this study.
+Using relatively recent night-light data and electricity consumption in comparison with Gross County Product, the informal sector of the local economy in Veracruz state is shown to have grown during the Fox Administration, though the regional government remained PRI.
+The assumption that Mexico's informal economy is a constant 30% of total economic activity is not supported at the local level.
+The small amount of local spatial autocorrelation found suggests a few clusters of high and low literacy rates among municipios in Veracruz, but not enough to warrant including an I-statistic as a regressor.
+Global spatial autocorrelation is found especially in literacy at the macro-regional level, which is an area for further research beyond this study.

-Improved literacy bolsters both the informal and formal economies in Veracruz indicating policies designed to further literacy are vital for growing the regional economy.
+Improved literacy bolsters both the informal and formal economies in Veracruz, underscoring the importance of policies designed to further literacy for growing the regional economy.
 While indigenous people are relatively poor, little evidence was found that the informal economy is a higher percentage of total economic activity in a municipio with a high share of indigenous people.
 While the formal economy might have been expanding relative to the informal economy in 2000, by 2006 this process had been reversed with growing informality.
 While rural municipios have smaller economies, they are not different than urban municipios in the share of the economy that is informal.
 Programs in the past that might move economic activity from the informal to the formal sector have not succeeded, suggesting public finance issues such as tax evasion will continue to plague the state with low government revenues.